mthiim/accel-v86/README.md

 # How to compile the C++ side

-You need to have CMake, Python (2.x) and Visual Studio installed.
+You need to have CMake, Python (2.x).
 Both must be on the system path.
+Additionally you must have Visual Studio (either 2017 or 2019) installed.
 Check out the project.
 Then create a subfolder "build" and go to it.

-From there, execute:
+From a Visual Studio command line, execute:

 ```
 cmake -G "Visual Studio 16 2019" ..
 ```

-(VS 2017 should also work).
+(VS 2017 should also work - use "Visual Studio 15 2017").

 This will result in a Visual Studio project being generated - the file is called: cef.sln.
 Open it in Visual Studio and compile.
 This will result in a "Virtual.exe" file being created in the "Virtual\Debug" subdirectory underneath "build".
 For better performance, compile the project in release mode.